Summer Reading Program 2013

 Dragons Lite: Shorter Dragon Stories - Though his mother doesn’t like it, Elmer Elevator befriends a stray alley cat, brings him home, and sneaks him saucers of milk.
 In appreciation, the cat tells him of a far-off place he visited in younger days called Wild Island.
 It’s populated by wild animals, and they have enslaved a poor baby dragon, tying him up and forcing him to ferry them back and forth across the river that divides the island. more…

 Ms. Alissa’s blog, Will Follow White Rabbits, shares ALL of the chapter books she reads, and she reads A LOT!
 If it is a Newbery, Coretta Scott King or Caudill book, she can tell you about it.

-You can check out up to five magazines for one week with your library card.
+You can check out up to five magazines for 28 days with your library card.